 Stock options may be granted under the 2022 Plan.
 The per share exercise price of options granted under the 2022 Plan generally must be equal to at least 100% of the fair market value of a share of Common Stock on the date of grant.
 The term of an option may not exceed ten years.
 With respect to any participant who owns more than 10% of the voting power of all classes of our (or any of our parent's or subsidiary's) outstanding stock, the term of an incentive stock option granted to such participant must not exceed five years and the per share exercise price must equal at least 110% of the fair market value of a share of Common Stock on the grant date.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, certain shares of Common Stock, cashless exercise, net exercise, as well as other types of consideration permitted by applicable law.
 After the cessation of service of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in his or her option agreement.
 In the absence of a specified time in an award agreement, if such cessation is due to death or disability, the option will remain exercisable for six months.
 In all other cases, in the absence of a specified time in an award agreement, the option will remain exercisable for three months following the cessation of service.
 An option, however, may not be exercised later than the expiration of its term.
 Subject to the provisions of the 2022 Plan, the administrator determines the terms of options.
-Until shares are issued under an option, the participant will be made for a dividend or other right for which the record date is before the date such shares are issued, except as provided in the 2022 Plan, as summarized further above.
+Until shares are issued under an option, the participant will not have any right to vote or receive dividends or have any other rights as a stockholder with respect to such shares, and no adjustment will be made for a dividend or other right for which the record date is before the date such shares are issued, except as provided in the 2022 Plan, as summarized further above.